 SERIAL, so this also has to be taken into account.

-In Scylla, since each account resides on its own partition, we’ll need to use multiple conditional statements.
+In ScyllaDB, since each account resides on its own partition, we’ll need to use multiple conditional statements.
 It may console you that a real world ledger rarely resides in a single database.
 Besides, modifying it may require accessing a physical device, like a tape printer, which is hardly aware of the concept of “rollback”.
 In all such cases wrapping a transfer into a single transaction is impossible as well.

 Adding transfer history

 The technique to ensure we never make a partial or duplicate transfer despite the transfer procedure consisting of multiple steps is perhaps as old as clay tablets.
 However I will use a trendy name for it, derived from microservice architecture patterns: “event sourcing.”

 Jokes aside, let’s add a history of all transfers, and make sure we register the intent first, to be able to carry out unfinished transfers reliably: